ocaml/opam/doc/pages/Usage.md

 ### opam switch

-This command enables the user to have several installations on disk, each with their own prefix, set of installed packages, and OCaml version.
+This command enables the user to have several installations on disk, each with their own prefix, set of installed packages, compiler version, etc..
 Use cases include having to work or test with different OCaml versions, keeping separate development environments for specific projects, etc.

 Use `opam switch create [name] <package-or-version>` to _switch_ to a different compiler.
 Don't forget to run the advertised `eval $(opam env)` to update your PATH accordingly.
-Replace `[name]` with a directory name to have the switch bound to that directory, and automatically selected when opam is run from there: this is typically done within projects that require a specific compiler or set of opam packages.
+Replace `[name]` with a directory name to have the switch created in that directory, and automatically selected when opam is run from
+there: this is typically done within projects that require a specific compiler or set of opam packages.

 Creating a new switch requires re-compiling OCaml, unless you use the `ocaml-system` package, that relies on the global OCaml installation.

 ### opam pin

-This command allows to pin a package to a specific version, but in fact, as you know if you've read the [Packaging guide](Packaging.html), it can do much more.
+This command allows to pin a package to a specific version, but has been extended to allow much more than that.

 The syntax is